gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 #### **Examine creating a Release Engineering repo**

 All of our GHA tooling currently lives in `teleport.e`.
 All of our Drone tooling and Go release tooling lives in `teleport`.

-We chose `teleport.e` for GHA workflows because it was private, making it harder to leak secrets though CI/CD, but
+We chose `teleport.e` for GHA workflows because it was private, making it harder to leak secrets though CI/CD, but those workflows exist there only as an accident of history, not because that's the best place for them.

+Even if we *don't* separate our worklws and trooling out into a separate repo, we should definitely think about a common pattern we can use to make sure that everyone takes a consistent approach.

 #### Separate CI, Delivery and test resources